sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```
 ### Review Proccessing (LINK)

-Moving on to this next program that manages the review data we just scraped.
+The next program processes the review data we just scraped.
+Remember since we could only display 10 reviews per URL, we need to append the all the csv files to form the complete data file for a given yoke.
 This program performs the following tasks:
  1. Counts and displays the number of rows in each CSV file, as well as the total number of rows across all files.
  2. Concatenates multiple CSV files into a single DataFrame.
  3. Cleans the data by removing duplicates and unnecessary columns.